zakirhasan736/metisse-new/wp-content/plugins/copy-delete-posts/readme.txt

 == Changelog ==

+== Changelog ==

+= 1.4.8 =
+* Replace the super admin check with a verification of CDP permission for the current user.
+* Implement a check to ensure the current user has appropriate access rights to the target site before allowing cross-site post copying.
+This prevents unauthorized users from copying posts to sites they don't have access to.

+= 1.4.7 =
+* Tested with WordPress 6.6
+* Minor performance improvements
+* Improvements for PHP 8 utilization
+* Fixed taxonomy field when editing with quick edit

 = 1.4.6 =
 * [NOTE] Changed plugin's author to our company name
 * [NOTE] Tested up with WordPress v6.4.3